-The connections between expanding education and reducing poverty are self-evident.
+Our society puts up immense barriers to a quality education in front of people living in poverty.
 Meaningful, long-term training and education must be offered and supported, so that low-income people can access stable, well-paying jobs.

 - Reduce tuition fees by 50% and increase the availability of post-secondary grants for low-income students

 - Allow welfare recipients to attend post-secondary education and get apprenticeships